phuongnd08/multi_spork/README.md

 # multi_spork: Run cucumber or rspec tests in parallel with spork

 # Intro #
-Spork is awesome for running cucumber and rspec tests as it cuts time on loading the whole frame work However, with the multicore architect so common nowadays, running tests in one single process is a waste.
+Spork is awesome for running cucumber and rspec tests as it cuts time on loading the whole Rails framework.
+However, with the multicore architect so common nowadays, running tests in one single process is a waste.
-There are solution out there like parallel_tests but parallel is not taking advantage of process forking multi_spork is taking idea from parallel_tests, and it stack over forking model of spork as well.
+There are solutions out there like parallel_tests but parallel is not taking advantage of process forking. multi_spork is taking idea from parallel_tests, and it stacks over forking model of spork as well.

 # Installation #
 ## Change the Gemfile ##
 I'll be releasing multi_spork to rubygems soon.
 But in the mean time, you can try it by including this in your Gemfile:

     gem 'multi_spork', :git => "git://github.com/phuongnd08/multi_spork.git"

 Make sure you put the gem inside :development group as it is necessary for Rails to pickup the rake task later

 Also, for multi_spork to work, it needs Spork to provide some information about the current fork (so it can rotate database connections)
 I have sent a pull request to spork owner but in the mean time, you can try using this forked one

     gem 'spork', :git => "git://github.com/phuongnd08/spork.git", :branch => "v0.9.x"

 By default, multi_spork will run with a number of workers equal to the number of processor your sysem have.
 Feel free to change it by creating config/multi_spork.rb in your Rails project and put something like this into it:

-    multi_spork.configure do |config|
+    MultiSpork.configure do |config|
       config.worker_pool = 8
     end

 ## Prepare databases ##
-There will be a need for multiple databases so that multi_spork can launch multiple test runner in parallel without conflict
+There will be a need for multiple databases so that multi_spork can launch multiple test runner in parallel without conflict.

-Prepare your test databases with
+Prepare your test databases with:

     $ rake db:multi_spork:clone